 Communication is a core component of any smart-grid or AMI implementation.
 Depending on application use cases, geography, rural/urban areas or existing infrastructure however, a grid operator may choose PLC, mesh or cellular communications.
 With an increasingly diverse and active consumer base that now includes prosumers, electric vehicle charging, renewables and more, how can utilities ensure that all these segments are served without disrupting their AMI?

-Power-Line Communication (PLC) was the primary technology used to connect meters in the first AMI deployments in Europe.
+The primary technology used to connect meters in the first European AMI deployments - Power-Line Communication (PLC) continues to be a force to reckon with to this day.
 Pioneer projects in Italy (Telegestore), France (Linky), Spain, and Sweden all had PLC as the leading communication technology on their neighborhood area network (NAN).
-The main reason for choosing PLC in Europe was cost-effectiveness.
+The reason for PLC's adoptions in Europe was cost-effectiveness.
 The utilities could reuse the power grid to transmit data in a topology with a high density of meters per MV/LV transformer substation.

 While never rolled out as widely as PLC, RF Mesh has been used as an alternative grid topology when there is a lower concentration of meters per substation, or where the infrastructure didn't qualify for the quality of PLC communication.
 Mesh topologies are less dependent on the grid topology because of ad hoc RF-networking.
 Moreover, its hopping capabilities ensure connection even on variable propagation conditions, without the need for line-of-sight between specific nodes.